 Gold vs. Bitcoin: Why You Should Buy Both

-For the past eight years, the focus of my professional life has been understanding the precious metals industry.
-As we continue into the 2021, the investing landscape has transformed from just a few decades ago.
+For the past decade, the focus of my professional life has been understanding the precious metals industry.
+As we continue into 2022, the investing landscape has transformed from just a few decades ago.
 I've frequently shared my expertise in the financial press about how cryptocurrencies like Bitcoin are fueling this shift.

 Stocks and bonds remain the most popular “traditional” investments, yet interest in alternatives to the dollar has grown.
 Both gold and Bitcoin are at the forefront of this trend.